 My attention was all over the place.
 The only place it wasn’t at was my body.
 I compared myself with others and tried to replicate or “beat” them in every training session, which mostly left me tired, over-trained and frustrated from not seeing desired results.

-Heart rate training zones help to focus on personal goals
+Heart rate training helps to focus on personal goals

 While talking with other athletes at one of my first training camps I learned that coach asks them to wear a strange device during training.
 It was 2005 and the word ‘heart rate monitor’ was not popular.
 I had no idea what that was or why it’s needed, but was eager to learn.
 So, I approached the coach to find out.